mb0/xelf-old/DESIGN.md

 Predefined Symbols
 ------------------

-Only the literal symbols null, false and true as well as the void type use hard keywords.
+Only the literal symbols null, false and true as well as the void type are hard keywords.
 All other types are just built-in definitions that can be overwritten in sub environment.

 The schema prefix can be used to refer to built-in types, even if shadowed by a another definition.